This is an official version.

 (b) the records compiled by the Motor Registration Division of persons who have been issued drivers’ licences, or motor vehicle licenses under the Highway Traffic Act ;

-(c) the names, addresses and dates of birth of beneficiaries under the Medical Care Insurance Act, 1999, but no other information respecting beneficiaries shall be provided; and
+(c) the names, addresses and dates of birth of beneficiaries under the Medical Care and Hospital Insurance Act , but no other information respecting beneficiaries shall be provided; and

 (d) those other sources that the Lieutenant-Governor in Council may prescribe.